japsu/edegal-legacy/README.md

 High performance is achieved through the usage of a dead simple REST JSON API in which most cache misses only result in a single database query that returns a single document.

 Edegal is a work in progress.
+See a demo at [uusi.kuvat.aniki.fi](http://uusi.kuvat.aniki.fi/).

 ## Goals